-Item Limit Remarks Operating Mode There is no limit.
-One remote control and one Custom Controller can be configured at most Use of the Referee System link is recommended.
-Rotation Angle (°) Yaw angle: No limitPitch angle: 25-45 - Maximum Total Power Supply Capacity (Wh) 200 - Maximum Power Supply Voltage (V) 30 - Maximum Operating Power (W) No limit - Maximum Dart Load 4 - Maximum Weight (kg) 25 Includes battery weight, but not the weight of the Referee System Maximum Size (mm, LWH) 10006001000 The orthographic projection of the Dart Launcher on the ground must not under any circumstances exceed the plane on which the Dart Launcher is placed.

-Item Limit Remarks Referee System Main Controller Module and Power Management Module Weight is 0.22kg
+Item Limit Notes Operating Mode There is no limit.
+One remote control and one Custom Controller can be configured at most Use of the Student Data Serial Port of the Referee System is recommended.
+Rotation Angle (°) Yaw angle: No limitPitch angle: 25-45 Maximum Total Power Supply Capacity (Wh) 265 - Maximum Power Supply Voltage (V) 30 - Maximum Operating Power (W) No limit - Maximum Dart Load 4 - Maximum Weight (kg) 25 Includes battery weight, but not the weight of the Referee System Maximum Size (mm, LWH) 10006001000 The orthographic projection of the Dart Launcher on the ground must not under any circumstances exceed the plane on which the Dart Launcher is placed.
+Referee System Main Controller Module and Power Management Module Weight is 0.22kg